Transitioning your skincare for Summer

 Facile Reverse Serum, $62

 During summertime, you may also notice an increase in breakouts and oiliness.
 As the temperature increases, your skin’s sebaceous glands produce more sebum to regulate your body temperature.
-This excess sebum can clog pores and cause breakouts but using a lightweight facial oil will help those with oily and acne prone skin.
+This excess sebum can clog pores and cause breakouts but using a lightweight facial oil could help those with oily and acne prone skin.
 By rebalancing your sebum consistency and replenishing your skin, you'll notice fewer breakouts and happier skin.

 7. KEEP IT SIMPLE